SE-Stuttgart/riot/documentation/usermanagement/authentication_authorization.md

         return dao.getUsers();
     }

 This will request the user to have a role where the *users:read* permission is assigned.

 If a user without the specified role or permission tries to access the API, an automatic HTTP response with status code **403 Forbidden** will be returned and your code will never be executed.

 The authorization check through annotations are **static** and can not be parameterized.
 Assume you want only each user to access its own user information and prevent other users from getting them.
 You would have an API where the user ID would be delivered via the URL to access a specific user (e.g. /users/{userID}).
-You would have a permission for each user (*users:read:{userID}*) to access only the users own user data.
-Since this is a **dynamic** permission based on a parameter, you can't use the annotation.
+You would have a permission for each user (e.g. *users:read:{userID}*) to access only the users own user data.
+Since this is a **dynamic** permission based on a parameter (user ID), you can't use the annotation and need check the authorization inside your method.
 See the following example of how to achieve this.

     @GET
     @Path("/users/{userID}")